 I do have a tutorial specifically on how to use the "cut and poke" method for raquettes and spray bars.
 Keep in mind that massed flowers will cost you more than a flower and greenery combination.
 Greenery is supposed to be cheaper than flowers

-You can also use Oasis Floracages, Jumbo cages or Tribute cages.
-They come in a variety of sizes.
+You can also use Oasis Floracages or Jumbo cages They come in a variety of sizes.
 Why use separate cages?
 It makes them much easier to transport than one long piece of florist foam.
 You can green and design them at home and transport and quickly wire into place.

 Cages all have convenient ear tabs for an easy attachment or ribbon, tulle or wire for attaching to your peach wedding canopy.